Best Techniques to Manage Saved Passwords:-

-One of the crucial attributes of working on the Web needs to remember a bunch of login/ password pairs.
+One of the crucial attributes of working on the Web needs to remembering a bunch of login/ password pairs.
 Using the same combinations for all resources is only as reliable as the weakest of the site.
-Therefore, using the name and password of your bank on a startup is a bad idea.
+Therefore, using the name and password of your bank on a start-up is a bad idea.

 For those whose memory is shorter, then there are several ways through which you can easily manage saved passwords.
-Always setting a new password and retaining it for long the time is a toughest job, especially when you’re a manager and team leader.
-If you’re an IT companies in Abu Dhabi then follow these below-mentioned tips:
+Always setting a new password and retaining it for a long time is the toughest job, especially when you’re a manager and team leader.
+If you’re an IT company in Abu Dhabi then follow these below-mentioned tips:

 - Use the proxy service.
-This approach is implemented in, which allows you to register one account, and then with the help of it enters into various Web applications.
-This service stores names and passwords for you, the only question is how much do you trust their security.
+This approach is implemented, which allows you to register one account, and then with the help of it enter into various Web applications.
+This service stores names and passwords for you, the only question is how much you trust their security.

-- Use different arrangements of password for each account you have.
+- Use different arrangements of passwords for each account you have.